hamidds/SBU_AP_MiniProject/README.md

 # SBU_AP_MiniProject
-An University Management Applaication for both Students and Professors.
+An University Management Application for both Students and Professors.

 Students can reserve their food or borrow books from the library, and also take any courses they want.